rohit10000/ourTest/README.md

 - Every chapter can have multiple questions.
 - User can signup, login and logout.
 - User can even view his dashboard.
+- Admin can add or remove tests, sections, topics, questions.
+- Any user can only login from only one device and can only login to other device once it is logged-out from the logged-in device.

 <table style="width: 100%">
     <tr>